-Learning in a supportive environment, away from the demands of normal life, where professional teaching, differentiated for individual need, will support understanding, progression and individual achievement.
+Learning in a supportive environment, away from the demands of normal life, where professional teaching for individual needs, will support understanding, progression and individual achievement.
 This class will enable you to explore English in an informal way, learning alongside other adults sharing guided conversations designed to improve skills in speaking and listening, reading and writing, spelling, punctuation and grammar.
 You will also be able to find out about other available courses.

-All learning is supportive and safe and where professional teaching is individualised to the requirements of each learner.
+All learning at Sandwell Adult and Family Learning (SAFL) is supportive and safe and where possible professional teaching is personalised to the requirements of each learner.
 Learning support will be provided by the tutor.
 Teaching is through practical activities, group work and discussion.
 Full participation will require you to find some time to complete homework, which will be marked and commented on by the tutor with guidance to help you to know how to improve.